-- 1. Remove duplicates: This step detects reads indicative that the same RNA molecules were sequenced several times.
-These duplicates are not informative and should not be counted as additional evidence. - 2.
+- 1. Map reads to reference: This step aligns the reads contained in the FASTQ files to map to a reference genome contained in the FASTA file.
+This step ensures that the data can be placed in context. - 2.
+Remove duplicates: This step detects reads indicative that the same RNA molecules were sequenced several times.
+These duplicates are not informative and should not be counted as additional evidence. - 3.
 Split reads at junction: This step splits the RNA reads into exon segments by getting rid of Ns while maintaining grouping information, and hard-clips any sequences overhanging into the intron regions.
-Additionally, the step will reassign the mapping qualities from STAR to be consistent with what is expected in subsequent steps by converting from quality 255 to 60. - 3.
+Additionally, the step will reassign the mapping qualities from STAR to be consistent with what is expected in subsequent steps by converting from quality 255 to 60. - 4.
 Base quality score recalibration (BQSR): This step modifies the quality scores assigned to individual read bases of the sequence read data.
-This action removes experimental biases caused by the sequencing methodology. - 4.
-Variant calling: This step identifies the sites where your data displays variation relative to the reference genome, and calculates genotypes for each sample at that site.
+This action removes experimental biases caused by the sequencing methodology.

+5. Variant calling: This step identifies the sites where your data displays variation relative to the reference genome, and calculates genotypes for each sample at that site.